Clearing the Cache in Chrome

 - Open the Chrome browser

 - In the browser window look to the top right corner and click on the vertical ellipsis (three stacked dots) button.
-Click on that button and look down the list.
 Look for the "Settings" option and click on it.

 - In the settings page that opens, you should see a search settings bar in the top middle of your page

 - In the search settings, you will type the word "cache".
 This should filter the page and highlight the area you need to go into in order to clear your cache and browser history.
 You are looking for the menu button that says "Clear browsing data".
 Once you see it click on that menu to open up the options